 Who will benefit from this course?

 This is an intensive and advanced course which will benefit anyone who needs to understand and/or build real-estate models.
 It is suitable for delegates with a similar level of expertise and the course can be taught at any level.
 Bayfield Training’s pioneering technique ensures the delivery of quality financial modelling training and is reflected in the excellent feedback we have received from our delegates.

 Included with course

-- All Excel models used on the course, provided on disk
+- Complete Excel models used on the course

 - Comprehensive course manual (also available separately and designed for self-study)